 \section{Experiments}

-\textbf{Datasets.} Following \cite{hendrycks17baseline, liang2018enhancing, lee2018simple, liu2020energy, haroush2022a, dong2022neural} , we choose two widely used classification datasets: CIFAR10 and CIFAR100 \cite{krizhevsky2009learning}, as the in-distribution datasets.
+\textbf{Datasets.} Following \cite{hendrycks17baseline, liang2018enhancing, lee2018simple, liu2020energy, haroush2022a, Zhang_2023_CVPR}, we choose two widely-used classification datasets: CIFAR10 and CIFAR100 \cite{krizhevsky2009learning}, as the in-distribution datasets.
 As OOD samples are unknown during training, their respective training and test data are used as ID data, with samples from a different dataset added into the test set as the OOD data.
-To evaluate the effectiveness of our approach, four commonly-used OOD datasets consisting of natural image datasets with diverse background domain features are used, including SVHN \cite{netzer2011reading}, Places365 \cite{zhou2017places}, Textures \cite{cimpoi2014describing}, and CIFAR100/CIFAR10 \cite{krizhevsky2009learning} (CIFAR100 is used as OOD data when CIFAR10 is used as ID data, and vise versa \cite{fort2021exploring, ren2021simple, sastry2020detecting}) SVHN is a digit classification dataset cropped from pictures of house number plates, Places365 is a large-scale scene classification dataset, while Textures contains 5,640 texture images in the wild that do not contain specific objects and backgrounds.
-Images in all these three datasets exhibit largely different semantic and domain distributions, so the three datasets contain strong out-of-distribution semantic and domain features.
-On the other hand, both CIFAR10 and CIFAR100 are sampled from Tiny Images \cite{torralba200880} and they share similar domain features, so when they are used as OOD data for each other, the domain features are weak.
-Also, the objects in the images of these two datasets can be very similar, so the semantic OOD features are also weak.
+To evaluate the effectiveness of our approach, four commonly-used OOD datasets consisting of natural image datasets with diverse background features are used, including SVHN \cite{netzer2011reading}, Places365 \cite{zhou2017places}, Textures \cite{cimpoi2014describing}, and CIFAR100/CIFAR10 \cite{krizhevsky2009learning} (CIFAR100 is used as OOD data when CIFAR10 is used as ID data, and vise versa \cite{fort2021exploring, ren2021simple, sastry2020detecting}) SVHN is a digit classification dataset cropped from pictures of house number plates, Places365 is a large-scale scene classification dataset,while Textures contains 5,640 texture images in the wild that do not contain specific objects and backgrounds.
+Images in all these three datasets exhibit largely different foreground and background distributions, so the three datasets contain strong out-of-distribution semantic and background features.
+On the other hand, both CIFAR10 and CIFAR100 are sampled from Tiny Images \cite{torralba200880}and they share similar background features, so when they are used as OOD data for each other, the background features are weak.
 As a result, this pair of mutual OOD/ID combination is considered as hard OOD detection benchmarks \cite{winkens2020contrastive}